profoundhub/Explore-ES6/README.md

 feel free to skip ahead, if you are watching this later on YouTube.

-Pluse, I will be uploading to GITHUB. as i go along so you may follow along and grab my code ...
+Plus, I will be uploading to GITHUB. as i go along so you may follow along and grab my code ...